garrandall/popular-music-data/tracks/don-t-be-cruel-bill-black-s-combo.md

 Then youll know youll have me
 And Ill know that Ill have you
 Dont be cruel to a heart thats true
-I dont want no other love
+I don't want no other love
 Baby its just you Im thinking of
 Dont be cruel to a heart thats true
 Dont be cruel to a heart thats true
-I dont want no other love
+I don't want no other love
 Baby its just you Im thinking of